k-kc/debates-in-bpt/docs/prep-memo-2.md

 ---

-## Part 3: Self-Assessment

-**Due:** [Add date, typically within a few days of seminar]
-**Length:** ½–1 page

-Following the seminar, submit a brief self-assessment addressing the following:

-- What grade would you assign to your own performance?
-Why?
-- Identify one moment from the discussion that demonstrates your engagement with the material.
-- What idea or interpretation did you revise based on the discussion?
-- What question or aspect of Baldwin's essay would benefit from further examination?

-### How Grades Are Determined

-The instructor will review your self-assessment alongside observed performance during the seminar discussion.
-Your final grade will reflect both the instructor's evaluation and your own honest assessment of your work.

----

 ## What to Prepare

 - **For the memo:** Close, annotated reading of Baldwin's essay.
 Have specific passages marked that you might cite.
 - **For the seminar:** Be ready to discuss your genealogical analysis, listen carefully to peers, and ask clarifying questions.
-- **For self-assessment:** Reflect honestly on your performance and what you learned from the discussion.